SharePoint/PnP-Guidance/articles/SharePoint-Add-In-Recipe-localization.md

 - SharePoint-hosted Add-ins
 - Provider-hosted Add-ins

-SharePoint-hosted Add-ins
+Add-in web components or assets
 -------------------------
 In this scenario localization is applied to the Add-in via JavaScript.

-- SharePoint-hosted Add-ins do not have access to server-based resource files.
+- SharePoint-hosted Add-ins do not have access to server-based resource files in the SharePoint servers, but you have access on the feature element resx files
 - The approach to localize a SharePoint-hosted Add-in and an Office Add-in are very similar because they both use JavaScript.

 **When is it a good fit?**

 When you are creating a SharePoint-hosted Add-in, using JavaScript is your best fit because you can implement localization with JavaScript and deploy all of the JavaScript files necessary to support localization with the SharePoint-hosted Add-in.
+You can also take advantage of this approach if your provider hosted add-in contains also specific add-in web.

 **Getting Started**

 Scenario 2 in the [Core.JavaScriptCustomization (O365 PnP Sample))](https://github.com/OfficeDev/PnP/tree/master/Scenarios/Core.JavaScriptCustomization) demonstrates how to use JavaScript to localize the text in an Add-in as well as attributes associated with the HTML elements in the Add-in.

-The [How to localize SharePoint hosted Apps for SharePoint 2013 with JQuery (MSDN Blog Article)](http://blogs.msdn.com/b/ocarpen/archive/2012/08/28/how-to-localize-sharepoint-hosted-apps-for-sharepoint-2013-with-jquery.aspx) also demonstrates how to use JavaScript to localize a SharePoint-hosted Add-in.
+The [Localize SharePoint Add-ins](https://msdn.microsoft.com/en-us/library/fp179919(v=office.15).aspx) also demonstrates how to use JavaScript to localize assets in the add-in web.

-Provider-hosted Add-ins
+Remote components
 -------------------------
 In this scenario localization is applied to the Add-in via the localization technologies associated with the web technology hosting the Add-in.